cyrraz-off/werewolf-remastered/roles.md

 ### Priest
 * Night 2 and following nights (ask for confession): the priest may select another player.
 That player wakes up.
 If the selected player is a werewolf, the priest dies.
 Otherwise, the selected player can see who is the priest.

+### Bourgeois
+* Passive ("I am innocent!"): at any time during the game after the election of the mayor and of the government, the bourgeois may reveal their role of bourgeois.